LaClimSx/data-story-datasentinels/docs/index.markdown

 So we asked: does that happen on Reddit?

-To test this, we looked at triads — groups of three subreddits — and checked whether their positive and negative links form “balanced” or “unbalanced” patterns.
+To test this, we looked at triads, groups of three subreddits, and checked whether their positive and negative links form “balanced” or “unbalanced” patterns.
 The interactive plot below highlights where those unbalanced structures show up.

 <div markdown="0"> {% include rq4_interactive_fights_triads.html %} </div>